ByaCherX/emlang/README.md

 EMLang is a statically-typed systems programming language designed for high-performance applications with ahead-of-time (AOT) compilation using LLVM.
 It combines modern language features with C-like performance and memory control.

+> [!Warning]
+> **This language is not designed for production use, it is created for testing and learning purposes only.**
+> It is not recommended to use it in production systems.
+> It is a work in progress and may not be fully functional or stable.

 </div>

 ---